Article

 Climate: Indonesia, straddling the equator, boasts a tropical climate with two main seasons: the dry season (May to September) and the rainy season (October to April).
 Temperatures remain relatively constant year-round, averaging 25-30°C. High humidity levels are common, especially during the rainy season.

-Discover a warm welcome in Indonesia
+Discover a warm welcome in Indonesia with Deel Immigration

-From the lively city of Jakarta to the beaches of Bali, Indonesia is an excellent destination for digital nomads, with a thriving expat community.
+From the lively city of Jakarta to the beaches of Bali, Indonesia is an excellent destination for digital nomads with a thriving expat community.
 You can enjoy an affordable cost of living, a supportive community, diverse job opportunities, rich cultural experiences, and stunning natural beauty.